Simple Test May Prevent Kidney Injury After Heart Surgery

 Dr. Krawczeski and her colleagues at Cincinnati Children’s studied 374 patients under the age of 18 who underwent cardiopulmonary bypass at Cincinnati Children’s between January 2004 and June 2007.
 Cystatin C as measured 12 hours after surgery not only predicted duration and severity of AKI but also length of hospital stay and mortality.

 The study was supported by a grant from the National Institutes of Health.
-Collaborators on the study included Prasad Devarajan, MD, director of Nephrology at Cincinnati Children’s.
+Collaborators on the study included Prasad Devarajan, MD, director of Division of Nephrology and Hypertension at Cincinnati Children’s.

 About Cincinnati Children’s